PurposeOluwadahunsi/Car-Price-Predictions/README.md

 3. Run all cells to reproduce results

 Note: The original dataset is large and has not been included here.
-For demonstration, a sample dataset (sample_dataset.csv) is provided.
+For demonstration, a sample dataset (sample_submission.csv) is provided.
 The code works the same way with the full dataset.